-In recognition of his dedicated service to The War Amps, he was awarded the Honourary CHAMP Membership.
+In recognition of his dedicated service to The War Amps, he was awarded the Honorary CHAMP Membership.

 Mr. Duplessis passed away on July 23, 2011.